U3A began in France

 U3A reached Cambridge in 1981 and underwent a major change.
 Rather than rely on university goodwill, they adopted an approach with no distinction between the teachers and the taught.
 Members were teachers as well as the learners.

 In 2004 Watervale resident Christa Sullivan had the original idea.
 Lower North Health Service were supportive and that is why we adopted the name U3A Lower North.
-Courses first started in 2005.
+Activities first started in 2005.
 In our early days TAFE allowed free access to idle classrooms which gave our activities a vital boost.
 When this ended Clare and Gilbert Valleys Council allowed us free use of an office within the Domain Internet Cafe where we were already regular hirers of the computer room.
-By 2012 we were offering a total of 28 interest groups spread across 18 different venues..
+By 2012 we were offering a total of 28 interest groups spread across 18 different venues.
+Our Office is now based in the Clare Town Hall.